triggerjs/trigger/README.md

 </style>
 ```

-In the above example, the text has an initial color of black, and it will turn blue when it arrives at the middle of the page and never turn black again because there is nothing to trigger the black color.
+In the above example, the text has an initial color of black, and it will turn to blue when it arrives at the middle of the page and never turn to black again because there is no trigger point of the black color.

 So let's say we want the text color becomes blue only when the calculation value is `5`, and becomes black for other values, We can change it to: